 Our office specializes in treating skin cancers using state of the art technology and procedures that minimize post surgical scarring.
 One of our gold standards of treatment for skin cancers is known as Mohs Surgery.
 Click here to learn more about Mohs Surgery for skin cancer.

-Skin cancer, when detected early, is typically removed easily during a normal office visit.
 But skin cancers which are larger or located in cosmetically important areas such as the central face pose a challenge: how much skin should be removed to completely extract the cancer's roots and yet leave enough skin to expertly minimize the scar?
 In these cases Mohs surgery, named after Dr. Frederick Mohs who developed the procedure, is desirable.
-Mohs surgery takes the guesswork out of the mix because it traces the cancerous growth microscopically throughout the procedure.
+Mohs surgery takes the guesswork out of skin cancer removal because it traces the cancerous growth microscopically throughout the procedure.
 This, in turn, causes the least amount of tissue removal plus adds the assurance that the resultant wound is repaired cosmetically only after there is microscopic validation that the cancerous roots have been removed.
-Since Mohs surgery takes the least amount of tissue while assuring that the roots are all good, the maximum amount of healthy tissue remains to minimize scarring.
+Since Mohs surgery takes the least amount of tissue while assuring that the cancerous roots are eradicated, the maximum amount of healthy tissue remains to minimize scarring.
+Dr. Nick Frank, Benson Dermatology's in-office Mohs surgeon, is fellowship-trained in Mohs surgery and dermatologic oncology with thousands of successful skin cancer eradication cases.

-At Benson Dermatology, Dr. Brianna McDaniel is our in-office Mohs micrographic surgeon.
-Dr. McDaniel, a member of the American Society for Mohs Surgery, has years of experience and has performed hundreds of Mohs cases.
-If you have a changing mole or a skin spot that concerns you, please call Benson Dermatology at (985) 370-7546 to schedule your spot check by one of our board certified skin specialists.
+Board certified dermatologist Dr. Nick Frank is fellowship-trained in dermatologic oncology and micrographic surgery and has years of experience performing thousands of Mohs cases.
+If you have a changing mole or a skin spot that concerns you, please contact Benson Dermatology to schedule your spot check by one of our board certified skin specialists.